The Father I Never Knew But Always Loved

 “Let me see if you’re as smart as your father,” the village postman used to tell me, and I’d have to come up with a joke.
 I think he laughed not because I was funny, but because he was thinking of my father.

-(3) Fruit of His Kindness
+(3) Legacy of Kindness

 My first job after college, was teaching school on a Caribbean island – other than my native island.
 One of the school board members was exceptionally kind to me.
 Among other things, he supplied me regularly with local fruits and vegetables..